Policy Questions

 The All of Us Resource Access Board (RAB) is the board charged with protecting the data that participants share.

 The RAB has two roles: reviewing research projects to ensure compliance with the Data User Code of Conduct (DUCC) and helping researchers with questions about program policies.
-The RAB is composed of members with diverse expertise in clinical research, bioethics, community-engaged research, and data privacy, as well as Participant Ambassadors.
+The RAB is composed of members with rich expertise in clinical research, bioethics, community-engaged research, and data privacy, as well as Participant Ambassadors.
 The RAB also draws on outside experts when needed.

 How the RAB reviews workspaces